open-contracting/deploy/docs/deploy/create_server.rst

 #.
 Click "Order in Obligation"
 #.
 Wait until you receive an email notifying you that your server is ready, then proceed to deploying the service.

-Some Hetzner servers only let you start on their recovery OS.
+If you couldn't select Ubuntu above, follow these additional steps:

-If you were not able to select Ubuntu above, you will need to follow these additional steps:
+#.
+Activate and load the `Rescue System <https://wiki.hetzner.de/index.php/Hetzner_Rescue-System/en>`__, if not already loaded.
 #.
-SSH into recovery image
+Connect to the server as the ``root`` user using the password provided when activating the Rescue System.
 #.
 Test the server hardware:

    .. code-block:: bash